 - recurrent lung infections, such as pneumonia or bronchitis

 Anyone who experiences these symptoms should see a doctor.

-The risk factors for developing lung cancer are similar in both men and women and include:
+The risk factors for lung cancer are similar among males and females.
+They include:

 - cigarette smoking